-The Model Year Law legislation was passed in 2000 allowing anyone owning an antique car, truck or motorcycle to register a Kansas license plate from the year of their vehicle in lieu of a Kansas Antique Auto plate.
+The Model Year Law legislation was passed in 2000 allowing Kansas residents who own an antique car, truck or motorcycle to register a Kansas license plate from the year of their vehicle in lieu of a Kansas Antique Auto plate.

 Model Year Law rules:

-- With the passage of HB 2599, the Model Year Law was modified to allow stickered plates to be used on antique vehicles.
+With the passage of HB 2599, the Model Year Law was modified to allow stickered plates to be used on antique vehicles.
 1977 to 1980 cars used a 1976 plate with the appropriate sticker attached.
 Trucks and motorcycles from 1976 through 1979 used a 1975 plate with the appropriate sticker.
-If you have the proper base plate but not the appropriate sticker, the state will provide an appropriate year sticker made off the current design.
-Here is an example of a state provided sticker.
+If you have the proper base plate but not the appropriate sticker, the state will provide an appropriate year sticker made off the current design and color.